From Dresden to Wittenberg

 Arrival by train

-Dresden is easily accessible from all major cities in Germany by train.
+Dresden is easy to reach by train from all major cities in Germany.
 Current schedule information and price information can be found at: www.bahn.de.

 Condition of cycle paths

-Mostly independent paved bike paths or paved mineral surfaces (~ 80%), partially towpaths (especially Saxony-Anhalt), some quiet side streets, seldom bike path along roads or next to main streets.
+Mostly paved bike-only paths or paved mineral surfaces (~ 80%), partially towpaths (especially Saxony-Anhalt), some quiet side streets, seldom bike path along roads or next to main streets.